 Junior and Senior High School student winners of the High School Science Fair are presented with monetary awards.

-The top senior geoscience students at all nine Colorado Colleges and Universities are presented with engraved geologic picks and certificates.
+The top senior geoscience students at all ten Colorado Colleges and Universities are presented with engraved geologic picks and certificates.